 Digital Porirua Trust Achievements

-This page describes the achievements of the Digital Porirua Trust since its launch in March 2009.
+This page describes the achievements of the Digital Porirua Trust during its tenure between March 2009 and September 2012.

 The growth of community learning environments and digital projects was made possible through receipt of a $400,000 USD Education Grant from Hewlett-Packard, and additional support from Microsoft, the Department of Internal Affairs, Porirua City Council and several dedicated service providers and individuals in the Porirua community.

 In 2008 Hewlett Packard allocated an education grant to Digital Porirua Trust.
 The grant of $400,000 USD was made up of approximately $55,000 cash and $345,000-worth of HP products, including servers, desktop and laptop computers and printers.